-Nominations are now being accepted for the 2017 Merit Awards of Excellence Program.
+Nominations are now being accepted UNTIL APRIL 28 AT 3 pm for the 2017 Merit Awards of Excellence Program.

 Do you know of, or have you worked on yourself, a project here in New Hampshire (completed since 2010) that embodies Smart Growth/Livability Principles, Social Responsibility, and/or creative approaches to cooperation and collaboration?